-Olango is seen walking was not causing harm other through the parking lot and then stopping suddenly as Officer Richard Gonsalves approached, his weapon drawn at his side.
+Olango is seen walking then stopping suddenly as Officer Richard Gonsalves approached, his weapon drawn at his side.

 Olango, his right hand in his pants pocket, moved Several speakers said side to side and backed up toward a white pickup truck.